LLan-ovoy/Memory-Baguette/Course_Notes/AML.md

     - Cons:

-      - No nagative feedback, positive-only data
+      - No nagative feedback, positive-only data: only know user listen to which song, but don't know which song user hate

         - > Missing as negative: fill empty with zeros
           >